canonic-epicure/Task-Joose-NodeJS/README.md

 ============

 This extension is supported via github issues tracker: <http://github.com/SamuraiJack/Task-Joose-NodeJS/issues>

-For general Joose questions you can also visit #joose on irc.freenode.org or the forum at: <http://joose.it/forum>
+You can also ask questions at IRC channel : [#joose](http://webchat.freenode.net/?randomnick=1&channels=joose&prompt=1)

+Or the mailing list: <http://groups.google.com/group/joose-js>

 SEE ALSO